 What is the Voice Center?

-The Voice Center is composed of six Ear, Nose, and Throat Physicians and two Speech-Language Pathologists (SLP).
-Together as a team, a Physician and SLP will work to find the cause of a patient’s symptoms and offer the appropriate treatment.
-Click here to learn how to make an appointment at the Voice Center.
+The Eastern Carolina ENT Voice Center is composed of six Ear, Nose, and Throat physicians and three speech-language pathologists (SLPs).
+A physician and SLP will work together as a team to identify the source of a patient's symptoms and offer appropriate treatment options.

 What are some common voice problems?